 </Tabs>

-By default, Tabs are using a medium size, but you can switch it to the large size to increase the size of the triggers.
-It can be helpful for marketing pages or when you want to fit more than just a text label inside the trigger.
+By default, Tabs use a medium size, but you can switch it to large to increase the size of the triggers.
+This can be helpful for marketing pages or when you want to fit more than just a text label inside the trigger.

 <Tabs.List>